 Traveling is great fun, yet it also requires some serious preparation.
 Among all the things you have to think about when you are going on a trip, there are a few that are more important than others.
 Of prime importance, I’d say.
 And no, it’s not whether or not you should bring your swimgear.
-Here are four things that require your attention before venturing out:
+Here are four travel essentials that require your attention before you venture out.

 Of course we all hope to return safely from our travels.
 But no matter how carefull you are, sometimes accidents happen, you get sick, something valuable is stolen or you have to cancel the trip.
 In many cases, your regular insurance doesn’t cover the costs if things like these happen while you’re traveling.
 Therefore a good travel insurance is indispensible.